Optimal Sobolev inequalities in the hyperbolic space: Main Results

 \begin{remark} \ \begin{enumerate}[label=(\roman*), ref=(\roman*)] \item When $m \neq 2$, the assumption that \eqref{thm:optimal_target_general_theorem_condition} is valid in \cref{thm:optimal_target_general_theorem_simplified_M_bounded_Xasoc} is actually vacuously satisfied.
 The reason is that the boundedness of the operator $f\mapsto f^{**}$ on $X'(0, \infty)$ implies the validity of \eqref{thm:optimal_target_general_theorem_condition}.
 Indeed, we have

-The assumption is included in the statement, nevertheless, because its validity is necessary (and sufficient) for the existence of a rearrangement\hyp{}invariant target function space in \eqref{intro:Sob_ineq}. \item If $X(\Hn)$ is a Lebesgue space $L^p(\Hn)$ (or, more generally, a Lorentz space $L^{p, q}(\Hn)$, or, even more generally, a Lorentz--Zygmund space $L^{p, q; \A}(\Hn)$), then the operator $f\mapsto f^{**}$ is bounded on $X'(0, \infty)$ if and only if $p\in[1, \infty)$. \end{enumerate} \end{remark}
+The assumption is included in the statement, nevertheless, because its validity is necessary (and sufficient) for the existence of a rearrangement\hyp{}invariant target function space in \eqref{intro:Sob_ineq}. \item If $X(\Hn)$ is a Lebesgue space $L^p(\Hn)$ (or, more generally, a Lorentz space $L^{p, q}(\Hn)$, or, even more generally, a Lorentz--Zygmund space $L^{p, q; \A}(\Hn)$), then the operator $f\mapsto f^{**}$ is bounded on $X'(0, \infty)$ if and only if $p\in[1, \infty)$. \item When $m\geq4$ is even, the rearrangement\hyp{}invariant function norm defined by \eqref{thm:optimal_target_general_theorem_simplified_M_bounded_Xasoc_asoc_norm} is equivalent to a rearrangement\hyp{}invariant function norm defined as